2017 Zimbabwean coup d'état: Tuesday, 14 November

 Military armoured vehicles were spotted on roadways around Harare, the capital of Zimbabwe, and drove in convoys through the city.
-The same day, Kudzanayi Chipanga, the leader of the ruling ZANU–PF party's youth league, which is aligned with Grace Mugabe, said that the Youth League was "ready to die" to try and prevent the army from deposing Mugabe and choosing a new leader, and that the generals should retire if they were unsatisfied with Mugabe's rule and wanted to become politicians.
+The same day, Kudzanayi Chipanga, the leader of the ruling ZANU–PF party's youth league, which is aligned with Grace Mugabe, said that the Youth League was "ready to die" to try to prevent the army from deposing Mugabe and choosing a new leader, and that the generals should retire if they were unsatisfied with Mugabe's rule and wanted to become politicians.
 Mugabe attended a weekly meeting of the Zimbabwe cabinet on Tuesday afternoon.
 In the early evening after the cabinet meeting, Khaya-Moyo spoke for ZANU–PF and accused Chiwenga of treason and inciting insurrection.

 That evening, soldiers took over the Harare offices of the state broadcaster, the Zimbabwe Broadcasting Corporation (ZBC), manhandling some of its employees.
 Workers at the ZBC were later told that they did not have to worry and that the troops were protecting the station.
-According to the military, the reason for its actions was because the ZBC had been ordered not to broadcast the military's statement on Monday.
+According to the military, the reason for its actions was that the ZBC had been ordered not to broadcast the military's statement on Monday.

-Around 10:30pm, Albert Ngulube, director of security of the Zimbabwean Central Intelligence Organisation was arrested by soldiers after leaving Mugabe's home.
+Around 10:30 pm, Albert Ngulube, director of security of the Zimbabwean Central Intelligence Organisation, was arrested by soldiers after leaving Mugabe's home.
 He was beaten up at the Presidential Guard headquarters and was released on Friday, 17 November for medical treatment at a private hospital in the capital.